MuNuChapterHKN/Eta-Kappa-Notes/README.md

 For installation and compilation instructions, please refer to the [`CONTRIBUTING.md`](CONTRIBUTING.md) file which contains all detailed instructions for prerequisites, installation, and compilation.

-## 📖 Available Courses

-Currently, the project includes notes for:

-- **Mathematical Analysis 1** (Analisi Matematica 1)
-- Other courses in development...

 ## 🤝 Contributing